Xiaojing-Tan/MF2103-VT23-Project/README.md

     - Download, unzip and save the folders Source and Include from the course material to the base directory of your Keil project.
 (That is, the folder where the *.uvprojx file exists. and not for example the MDK-ARM folder).
 2. Import C-files into your project in Keil MDK
     - Go to Keil MDK.
-    - Inside the Project window on the left, right-click Target 1 and choose Manage Project Items…
+    - Inside the Project window on the left, right-click Target 1 and choose Manage Project Items...
-    - Click Add Files… and add the following files to the empty “Source Group 1”.
+    - Click Add Files... and add the following files to the empty “Source Group 1”.
     - source/peripherals.c
     - source/controller.c
     - source/application.c
     - You have now made these C-files part of the project, which means they will be compiled and linked when you build the project.
 3. Next, we need to include the folder that contains header h-files in the “include path”.
     - Right-click Target 1 and select Options for Target ‘Target1’.
-    - Under C/C++, click the “…” next to Include Paths,
+    - Under C/C++, click the “...” next to Include Paths,
-    - In the new window that appears, click the “new” button, and then the “…” that appears.
+    - In the new window that appears, click the “new” button, and then the “...” that appears.
     - In the File Dialog that appears, select the Include folder containing the header files.
     - select OK to close all dialogs.